News, events, media, seminars and more

 Data subject access requests (commonly referred to a ‘DSAR’ or ‘SAR’) are made by individuals wanting to exercise the right to be provided with a copy of the information an organisation holds about them, which they are entitled to under section 7 of the Data Protection Act 1998.
 This information can include confirmation that their personal data is being processed; a copy of the personal data in the company’s possession; and the purposes for which it is being processed.

+What should you do if your client receives a DSAR?
 Firstly, ensure the data subject access request is valid.
 A valid request is one which provides all the information required to locate the information the person wants, as well as sufficient information to verify the data subject’s identity.
 It is unlikely that the first contact from the data subject will provide all the relevant information, in which case you must respond to the data subject.
 You have a period of 30 days to provide the information requested once all necessary information has been received.
 Failure to comply result in a significant fine, issued by the Information Commissioner’s Office (ICO).

 There may be a mix of data that qualifies as personally identifiable data relating to other people and information that is not personally identifiable whatsoever.
 Separate documents within an overall file must be considered on their own merits.
 The output of the investigation must be provided to the individual in an intelligible format.
 In most cases, this information must be communicated to the requester by supplying them with a physical copy of the data, such as a photocopy or print out of the relevant information.